Guided progressive reconstructive imaging: a new quantization-based framework for low-dose, high-throughput and real-time analytical ptychography: Implementation, interests and first application of the new methodology

 Moreover, the $\vec{q}$-coordinates which provide the highest range of variations in $\gamma\,T^{WDD}\left(\vec{r}\right)$, and which are thus expected to offer the most noise-robust information on the specimen, are those with a modulus closest to the primary beam radius.
 The concerned guide functions also possess the most centrally localized profiles.
 Relatedly, the scattering angles fulfilling $\parallel\vec{q}\parallel\,=\,q_A$ correspond to the highest gradient in the intensity distribution $I_{\vec{r}_s}\left(\vec{q}\right)$, and thus constitute the points where interaction-induced momentum redistributions are the most visible.

-This latter finding is reminiscent of the work reported in ref. \cite{Lorenzen2024}, where Fourier ptychography-like reconstructions were demonstrated while solely making use of tilt angles close to the numerical aperture, i.e. limiting acquisitions to the most influential propagation directions only.
+This latter finding is reminiscent of the work reported in ref. \cite{Lorenzen2024}, where Fourier ptychography-like \cite{Zheng2021} reconstructions were demonstrated while solely making use of tilt angles close to the numerical aperture, i.e. limiting acquisitions to the most influential propagation directions only.
 Here, by argument of optical reciprocity \cite{Cowley1969a,Krause2017}, those would correspond to near-$q_A$ scattering vectors.
-Hence, whereas the guide function profiles depicted in fig. \ref{fig:guidefunctiondepiction} generally validate the theoretical foundation of this tilted-wave methodology, having interests for current developments in the field \cite{Zhao2025} and promising high dose-efficiency, they also show its first limit.
+Hence, the guide function profiles depicted in fig. \ref{fig:guidefunctiondepiction} tend to validate the theoretical foundation of this tilted-wave methodology, in that a good dose-efficiency can be expected, and show relevance for current developments in the field \cite{Zhao2025}.
+This nevertheless also indicate a possible limitation.
 That is, $\vec{q}$ values above or well-below this limit provide rich information as well, contributing to a more complete and accurate recovery of the full frequency spectrum of the specimen.

 Accordingly, it can be observed that all the contributions have a different profile in $\vec{Q}$-space as well, with a point-symmetric amplitude.
 While the near-$q_A$ cases inform on the highest retrievable image frequencies, reflecting their spatial localization, the low-$\vec{q}$ ones give rise to long-range effects in the reconstruction, though without a restriction to small $\vec{Q}$ values specifically.
 This is because their dominant oscillative components are themselves resolved with a certain spatial frequency, as is exemplified e.g. by the ring-like dependence in the $\parallel\vec{q}\parallel\,=\,0\,\text{nm}^{-1}$ case.
 As a result, an excessively reduced selection of used scattering vectors, in the accessible $I^{det}_{\vec{r}_s}\left(\vec{q}_d\right)$, can be expected to lead to a modification of frequency transfer.
+This was implicitly demonstrated by recent work making use of special detectors geometries \cite{Kim2023,Lei2025}.